 Foundation Continuing Student Scholarship Program

 Over 400 scholarships are available for students who will continue their studies at SRJC during the upcoming year.
-You may apply for these continuing scholarships if, at the time of application, you have completed at least 12 units at SRJC by the end of Fall 2016 and have an overall SRJC GPA=2.50 or higher.
+You may apply for these continuing scholarships if, at the time of application, you have completed at least 12 units at SRJC by the end of Fall 2017 and have an overall SRJC GPA=2.0 or higher (2.5+ recommended).

 Foundation Transferring Student Scholarship Program

 This program is designed for Santa Rosa Junior College students who have completed at least 24 units at SRJC by the end of Fall 2017, will complete 60 transferable units by the end of Spring 2018 and will transfer to a four-year institution during the upcoming academic year.
-Applicants must, at the time of application, have a minimum overall GPA=3.0 to apply.
+Applicants must, at the time of application, have a minimum overall GPA of 3.0 or higher to apply.
 By completing one application, you may be considered for many of the over 250 different scholarships.

 The Santa Rosa Junior College Foundation is a nonprofit auxiliary organization under the direction of a Board of Directors formed to receive and administer gifts and funds from private sources.
 The Foundation promotes, fosters, and implements the programs of the College and assists with the maintenance of the Sonoma County Junior College District as one of the best two-year colleges in the nation.